 The formal deadline for registering and uploading non-administrative contributions had been announced as Friday, 10 April 2020.

 Non-administrative documents uploaded after 2359 hours in Paris/Geneva time Saturday 11 April 2020 were to be considered "officially late".
-No contributions to this meeting were registered and/or submitted late.
-Therefore, the following considerations are not relevant at this meeting, and only kept for future use.
+Two contributions to this meeting were registered and/or submitted late, as follows.

+JCTVC-AM0026, a technical proposal for an alternative film grain characteristics SEI message, submitted on 2020-04-18 (Geneva time)

+JCTVC-AM0028, a cross-check of the above late technical proposal, submitted on 2020-04-18 (Geneva time)

+Although these contributions were submitted late, there had been an earlier submission of a similar proposal to the corresponding meeting of JVET in JVET-R0384, submitted on 2020-04-08 (Geneva time), and a similar proposal had been submitted to the previous meeting in JCTVC-AL0022.

 In some cases, contributions were revised after the initial version was uploaded.
 The contribution document archive website retains publicly-accessible prior versions in such cases.
 The timing of late document submissions for contributions is recorded in the list of documents in Annex A of this report and is also generally noted in the section discussing each contribution in this report.